-AC-OCAP's performs a qualitative analysis through its community survey to solicit concerns and issues that are important to the community at large and the low-income community specifically.
+AC-OCAP performs a qualitative analysis through its community survey to solicit concerns and issues that are important to the community at large and the low-income community specifically.
 The data collected and analyzed from the low-income individuals comes primarily from two sources, the AC-OCAP grantee programs and the community surveys.
-The demographic/characteristics report provides information about participant's sex, age, race, education, household size and income sources.
 The community surveys provided information about where survey participant's live, income level, and issues and concerns that impact Alameda County's low-income population.
 In addition, AC-OCAP performs a thorough quantitative analysis of secondary literature and data sets to complete its Alameda County service area data profile.